StrangerGithuber/Roomba-V2/README.md

 ```
 `CLIENT_TOKEN` can be found in the discord developper section : [Here](https://discord.com/developers/applications/)
 `MONGO_STRING` can be found when you create your mongoDB cluster : [Here](https://cloud.mongodb.com/)
+`OWNER_ID` can be found when right clicking on your account on discord with developper settings activated
 ## Run Locally

 Clone the project from github